ghbrown/mg_tune/README.md

 ## Workflow

+Examples are available in the `examples/` directory, but we provide an overview of the intended user workflow here.

 User has linear system (or collection of linear systems) for which they would like to select optimal multigrid parameters.
 User also chooses general form of solver (smoothed aggregation, etc.) and writes a simple solve kernel which is to be optimized in a file we'll call `user_solver.py`, which has the form